-It is unlawful for any City employee, agent or elected official, or for any person who has acquired financial information pursuant to Chapter 5.73 or the Division's administrative rules to divulge, release or make known in any manner any financial information submitted or disclosed to the City under the terms of the Arts Education and Access Income Tax, unless otherwise required by law.
-This Section does not prohibit:
+B. It is unlawful for any City employee, agent or elected official, or for any person who has acquired information pursuant to this section to divulge, release or make known in any manner any information submitted or disclosed to the City under the terms of Chapter 5.73 for any purpose other than that specified in the provisions of law authorizing the use or disclosure.